Vegetarian's Japan Guide

-Tip: Before COVID-19, an event called Yubatake Candle Yume no Akari (湯畑キャンドル 夢の灯り) might be held at Kōsenji at night on the 2nd and the 4th Saturday of each month and long weekends.
-Around 1,500 candles are placed on the staircases leading to the temple when the event is on, creating a fantastic atmosphere.
+Tip: An event called Yubatake Candle Yume no Akari (湯畑キャンドル 夢の灯り) was sometimes held at Kōsenji at night on the 2nd and the 4th Saturday of each month and the long weekends.
+Around 1,500 candles are placed on the staircases leading to the temple when the event is on, creating a fantastic and alluring atmosphere.

 Kōsenji Temple’s History

-When the Samurais ruled Japan, Kōsenji owned monk soldiers and participated in a couple of civil wars.
+When the Samurais ruled Japan, Kōsenji owned monk soldiers and participated in several civil wars.
 In the Nanboku-chō period (南北朝時代), Kōsenji once belonged to the Southern Court, so the famous warriors of the Southern Court are enshrined in the temple.

 In 1481, because a nobleman, Konoe Dōkō (近衛道興), who became a monk, resided at Kōsenji, the temple was once an imperial temple.
-So it became where many noblemen at the time stayed when they visited Kusatsu Onsen.
+It was a period when many noblemen at the time stayed at Kōsenji when they visited Kusatsu Onsen.

 The Late Blooming Buddha at Kōsenji

 But this part of the history remained unconfirmed for around 300 years until an investigation was completed in 2005.
-So the locals nicknamed this Gautama Buddha the Late Blooming Buddha, and have been worshipped by those who still wished to be successful after they passed middle age.
+The locals later nicknamed this Gautama Buddha the Late Blooming Buddha and have been worshipped by those who still wished to be successful after they passed middle age.

 There is even a late-blooming amulet (遅咲きおみくじ) that you can purchase!